 - Fort Cépérou: This is a wooden fort built on a hill overlooking the mouth of the Cayenne River in 1643.
 The fort gives a birds-eye view of the capital city of Cayenne.
 It is the main historical site of French Guiana and depicts the country’s rich history before the French took it.

 - Take a Tour of the Last Remaining Amerindian Village: Such visits are limited, and a permit must be obtained from the Prefecture.
 You can visit riverside Amerindian villages along the north coast of South America.
 The villagers still follow traditional cultural lifestyles and supplement their incomes by selling handicrafts to visitors.

 Travel Risks for International Travelers in French Guiana

 Travel can give you a much-needed break, but any new place presents its own set of dangers.
 French Guiana is generally safe, but staying vigilant can safeguard you from facing problems in the country.

-Here are some common risks that international travellers are exposed to in French Guiana:
+Here are some common risks that international travelers are exposed to in French Guiana:

 Prevent mosquito bites and carry required medicines, practice standard precautions, and get appropriate vaccinations before traveling.

-Due to the inaccessibility of tourist spots and the absence of English-speaking population in the country, tour guides are essential.
-Many local tourism companies dupe international travellers.
-Cancelled rides and tours are possible due to unprofessional agencies.
+- Due to the inaccessibility of tourist spots and the absence of English-speaking population in the country, tour guides are essential.
+Many local tourism companies dupe international travelers.
+Canceled rides and tours are possible due to unprofessional agencies.

 French Guiana Travel Medical Insurance for International Travelers – FAQs